nuitrcs/globus-sync-example/README.md

    browser's location bar.
 Authenticate as normal to Globus, and you will be redirected to a page that displays an authorization code.
 Copy that authorization code and paste it into the "Enter the auth code:" prompt.
+   The script will store the resulting authentication tokens in a file called `.globus-sync-data.json` and they are valid for 48 hours.

-   Your transfer will now run in Globus and the authentication token is good for 48 hours.
+   Your transfer will now run in Globus and you can check on its status via the URL shown in your terminal.

-7. **Install the script into your crontab to run it every day at 1:30am.** Edit the example `crontab` file with your email address and the correct path to `run_globus_sync.sh`.
+7. **Install the script into your crontab to run it every day.** Edit the example `crontab` file with your email address and the correct path to `run_globus_sync.sh`.
+If desired, change the cron expression that controls when the script runs (it defaults to 1:30am every day).
 Then, install the file into cron with this command:

 		crontab <crontab